Payment systems

 Irina Tsymbaliuk

-The term “balance transfer” hides such an interesting procedure as transferring your debt from one credit card (or even from several) to another, which has more favorable conditions: low-interest rates, preferential service rates, or an extended repayment period.
+The term “balance transfer” hides such an interesting procedure as transferring your debt from one credit card (or even from several) to another, which has more favorable conditions: low interest rates, preferential service rates, or an extended repayment period.
 How does a balance transfer work?
 Banks usually charge interest on the accepted debt only a few months after the transfer to encourage this service.
 They resort to debt transfer to reduce the overall debt burden so that they pay less money to the bank every month.

 In addition to direct savings, you can resort to debt transfer for basic convenience.
 For example, you can collect two or three small debts from several credit cards onto one card with a much larger limit.
 This will give you a single payment date for your monthly loan payment and one place to do it.